amcornel/healthy-cooking/README.md

 FEATURES

-The Visitor will find 4 sections in the Navigation bar.
+The Visitor will find 3sections in the Navigation bar.

 1. Section called Starter will open in a new page which will provide